 In this chapter it will be clearly and briefly specified the reason for conducting the study.
 It must include the background, the justification and the objectives of the study; that is, it will contain the scientific, technical, social or economic argumentation that motivated the study, or the importance of having developed a theory, method or process.
-Literature review should be included in this section, instead of writing it down as a separate chapter.
+Literature review should be included in this section, rather than considered as a separate chapter.